 Just as landlords are able to involve the Landlord Tenant Board to get help with tenant problems, tenants can do the same when their landlords break the rules.
 In this case, a tenant would take action with the Board to resolve the issue with you.
 This could mean terminating the lease agreement or simply having to pay a fee to cover the mistakes made.

-Typically, a tenant cannot file this type of complaint or form with the Landlord Tenant Board until they give you written notice of their grievances, but this also depends on the cause for complaint.
+Typically, a tenant cannot file this type of complaint or form with the Landlord Tenant Board until they give you written notice of their grievances, but this also depends on the cause of the complaint.

 To ensure you never end up in this situation, be sure you carefully follow your responsibilities as a landlord.
 If you find yourself in a difficult tenant disagreement, it can also be a good idea to hire a paralegal for legal advice on how to proceed with as few missteps as possible.